-The holidays can be a particularly difficult time if you are recently divorced or still going through a divorce, especially when children are involved.
-Holiday visitation can often be a challenging issue for parents to deal with or come to an agreement on because both parents must agree to spending time away from their children during some holidays.
+The holidays can be challenging if you are recently divorced or still going through a divorce, especially when children are involved.
+Holiday visitation can often be challenging for parents to deal with or agree on because both parents must agree to spend time away from their children during some holidays.

 A parenting plan can alleviate tensions between co-parents and allow the children to enjoy the holiday.